idiap/bob/doc/TutorialsMachine.rst

  Machines
 **********

 Machines are one of the core components of |project|.
-They represent statistical models that are `trainable`.
-Examples of machines are multi-layer perceptrons or Gaussian-mixtures.
+They represent statistical models or other functions defined by parameters that can be set using :doc:`TutorialsTrainer`.
+Examples of machines are
+multi-layer perceptrons or Gaussian-mixtures.
 The operation you normally expect from a machine is to be able to feed a feature vector and extract the machine response or output for that input vector.
 It works, in many ways, similarly to